 NEW INFO: New Bypass Mode Connection To Resolve Cold Weather Starting Issues

 We're currently testing a configuration that uses the M37 fuse slot in bypass mode, which should resolve low battery voltage or cold weather starting problems that a very small percentage of existing users of this cable may experience in the winter when connecting between the older M7 left slot to M25 method.
 This is great news and we're exited to share it with everyone.

-See our vehicle chart for the complete list.
+See our vehicle chart below for the complete list.
 This cable type containing mini-blade fuses works on the TIPM-7 style fuse box shown throughout this page.
 The most common vehicles include the 2011-2013 Dodge Caravan, 2011-2013 Chrysler Town & Country, 2011-2012 Dodge Ram, and 2011-2012 VW Routan.
 Vehicles with the same style fuse box as shown on this page will work.
 Other fuse boxes and vehicles that utilize mini-blade style fuses may work as well.
 It's normal to have fuses and relays in different locations on this style TIPM, depending on your vehicle options and model.

 - Bypasses a bad fuel pump relay, allowing most vehicles that will not start to operate again.
 It works for vehicles that won't start (fuel pump relay won't engage) or those that power the fuel pump when the vehicle is off and drain your battery (fuel pump stuck on).

 - Checks fuel pump functionality.
 Service departments may claim that you have a bad fuel pump when the TIPM is really the problem.
 This testing/bypass cable will often narrow down your problem to the TIPM fuel pump relay.
 With the vehicle turned off, our device permits the fuel pump to be powered on (with green LED feedback when using the Standard Cable) and you'll be able to hear it pumping.